Mainpuri district: Drainage

 The general slope of the country, is from northwest to southeast, and this is the direction in which the rivers run and which is therefore followed in the main by the drainage.
 There are however, numerous inequalities of surface caused by the greater or less elevation of the river beds and by sand bridges, and the general disposition of the drainage differs somewhat in different portions of the district.
 In the center tract, which lies highest, the main drainage arteries are the Isan and the Arind.
 Pargana Karhal has been seriously affected by the canal.
 The Kali and Isan and their catchment basins all belong to the Ganges system, and all the other rivers to that of the Yamuna.

 Demographics

 According to the 2011 census Mainpuri district has a population of 1,868,529, roughly equal to the nation of Kosovo or the US state of West Virginia.
 This gives it a ranking of 255th in India (out of a total of 640).
 The district has a population density of 670 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 15.69%.
 Mainpuri has a sex ratio of 876 females for every 1000 males, and a literacy rate of 78.26%.
+15.44% of the population lived in urban areas.
 Scheduled Castes made up 19.71% of the population.
-Hindi is the predominant language, spoken by 99.57% of the population.
+Hindi and Braj Bhasha is the predominant language, spoken by 59.22% and 40.28 of the population.

 Mainpuri is a predominantly Hindu district, with Muslims as the largest minority.
+In rural areas Hindus are nearly 96% of the population.
 There are around 8,800 Buddhists in the district.